qaim-b/robotic-system-HRI/README.md

 - **Show feelings**: Displays happy/sad faces on a GUI.
 - **Log data**: Dashboard shows charts, logs, and exports CSV for research.

-This project helps elderly people in care homes by giving them meaningful and supportive conversations.
+This project helps people, especially elderly people, in care homes by giving them meaningful and supportive conversations.

 ---